MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/cover_letter.md

 Build a template with these classy touches:

-* Have a minimally styled header that includes your contact information.
+* Have a minimally styled header that includes your contact information - should be the same as for your resume.
 * Below that insert the date.
-* Below that insert the name / title / company name / work address of the person you're writing to.

 Here's an [example][example-cover-letter] of some cool templating.
 Note that this letter is about two times longer than yours needs to be and the language